soudev/knowledge.mine/stuff/nodejs.md

 * [[GitHub] strongloop / loopback](https://github.com/strongloop/loopback) - is an open source API framework built on top of Express optimized for mobile and web.
 Connect to multiple data sources, write business logic in Node.js, glue on top of your existing services and data, connect using JS, iOS & Android SDKs.

 * [Introduction to the MEAN Stack | Tuts+ Code Tutorial](http://code.tutsplus.com/tutorials/introduction-to-the-mean-stack--cms-19918)

+* [MEAN Stack – A Quick Start Guide | Flippin' Awesome](http://flippinawesome.org/2014/04/21/mean-stack-a-quick-start-guide/) - This article is intended to serve as a quick guide to help you get started developing with the MEAN stack.
+We won’t go into great detail about what each of the technologies are, instead sticking to how to set up a typical MEAN stack.

 * [Creating an RSS Feed Reader With the MEAN Stack | Tuts+ Code Tutorial](http://code.tutsplus.com/tutorials/creating-an-rss-feed-reader-with-the-mean-stack--cms-20563)